-Drag Chain Conveyors Engineered for a Wide Range of Material Handling Industries
+Two Types of Drag Chain Conveyors for a Wide Range of Material Handling Industries

-The term drag chain conveyor is widely used throughout the material handling industry.
-Drag chain conveyors are an effective way to move or elevate bulk material and transfer it from point to point.
+Drag chain conveyors are the most effective way to move or elevate bulk material and transfer it from point to point.
 The design, layout configurations, service duty rating, size of the drive, and type of chain and flight assembly are all components that make a significant difference on the quality, durability and longevity of any given drag conveyor.

 Features and Components

 Click the image below to see more detailed information about CDM Drag Chain Conveyors.

 Drag Chain Conveying Options